MyrddinoptRoodt/LaserTag_esp8266/README.md

 ### **requirements (software):**
-Make shure you have visual studio code installed.
+Make sure you have visual studio code installed.
 Install the platform IO extention into visual studio code.

 1. clone the repo to a chosen folder